ScazLab/ScazLab.github.io/_posts/2016-02-19-Baxter-cheat-sheet.md

 They are public repositories, but to work on them you need to be either a member of the scazlab organization or to be a contributor for the specific repository.

+# How to use the robot

+## How to turn it on

+ 0. Turn on the robot by pressing the button in the back of its base.
+Wait for the robot to finish its start-up phase (it takes a couple minutes).
+ 1. Be sure that the system you're running the code has access to the Baxter robot.
+This is usually done by running the `baxter.sh` script that should be provided in your Baxter installation.
+See [here](http://sdk.rethinkrobotics.com/wiki/Hello_Baxter#Source_ROS_Environment_Setup_Script) for more info. **Important** → for what concerns the Baxter robot on the ScazLab, this means that every time you have to run some ROS software to be used on the robot you should open a new terminal, and do the following: ` cd ros_devel_ws && ./baxter.sh `.
+A change in the terminal prompt should acknowledge that you now have access to `baxter.local`. __Please be aware of this fact when you operate the robot__.
+ 2. Untuck the robot.
+We have an alias for this, so you just have to type `untuck` in the terminal you previously opened.

+## How to turn it off

+ 1. Tuck the robot.
+We have an alias for this, so you just have to type `tuck` in a terminal with access to the robot system.
+ 2. Shut down the robot with the button in the back of its base.

 # Facts

 - The ROS core is running on the robot, you just have to connect to it.